 Price & availability

 Levoit Core 300 does not specifically list which grade of HEPA filter it uses (update: H13 HEPA confirmed).
 But based on the information that it removes up to 99.97% of harmful pollutants as small as 0.3 microns, we can conclude that it is a grade H13 HEPA filter.
-This would put it in the same category with Coway AP-1512, so in the top tier for air purifiers.
+This would put it in the same category as Coway AP-1512, so in the top tier for air purifiers.
 You can see the HEPA efficiency percentages (for air pollutant removal rate) in the table below.

-In terms of filtration system, we would have to give the edge of Coway AP-1512 due to added air ionizer function.
+In terms of the filtration system, we would have to give the edge of Coway AP-1512 due to added air ionizer function.

-Both of these air purifier models have an advanced air cleaning technology, which shows directly in the room coverage area.
+Both of these air purifier models have advanced air cleaning technology, which shows directly in the room coverage area.
 Both are also AHAM certified, which means that you can trust the actual CADR and room coverage numbers.
 If you are curious more about CADR or what exactly it is, feel free to look at our other post here.
 In short – CADR stands for clean air delivery rate and it measures an air purifierË™s air cleaning effectiveness.

 Coway AP-1512 covers rooms of up to 361 square feet, has a CADR rating of 233 for smoke, and has 4 air changes per hour (ACH).
 In comparison, Levoit Core 300 covers rooms of up to 215 square feet, has a CADR rating of 141 for smoke, and 5 air changes per hour (ACH).
 As you can see, the Coway AP-1512 is suitable for even large rooms, while Levoit Core 300 is limited to small or medium-sized rooms.
 The noticeable difference here is the number of air changes per hour (ACH)- this is especially important for anyone that suffers from allergies.
 The more times an air purifier can exchange the air inside a room, the fresher and cleaner it will stay.